vincenzocasu/kwp-eloquent/README.md

 <img src="http://drewjbartlett.com/images/github/wordpress-logo.png">
 </p>

-A library that converts converts wordpress tables into [Laravel Eloquent Models](https://laravel.com/docs/5.4/eloquent).
+A forked library for PHP >= 8.1 that converts converts wordpress tables into [Laravel Eloquent Models](https://laravel.com/docs/5.4/eloquent).
 This is can be helpful for any wordpress project where maybe you'd rather use the awesome features of Laravel's Eloquent.

 Or maybe you're building a project using Laravel and Roots Bedrock/Sage/etc and want to access WordPress data within Laravel.
 Or maybe you're writing an API with something like [Slim](https://www.slimframework.com/) or better yet [Lumen](https://lumen.laravel.com/) don't want to increase your load time by loading the entire WP core.